 18 April 2012

-Lawyers for the Libyan Military Commander Abdel Hakim Belhadj have confirmed that legal papers have been served on the former Labour Foreign Secretary Jack Straw following revelations in the Sunday Times (15 April 2012) that he has been confronted with evidence by MI6 officers, which confirms he signed off on the illegal rendition to Libya of Mr Belhadj and his wife Fatima.
+Lawyers for the Libyan Military Commander Abdel Hakim Belhaj have confirmed that legal papers have been served on the former Labour Foreign Secretary Jack Straw following revelations in the Sunday Times (15 April 2012) that he has been confronted with evidence by MI6 officers, which confirms he signed off on the illegal rendition to Libya of Mr Belhaj and his wife Fatima.

 This is believed to be the first time legal action of this kind has been taken against a former Foreign Secretary.

-However, Mr Belhadj has consistently made clear that his predominant aim in taking legal action is to seek an apology for what took place and for the truth to be known.
+However, Mr Belhaj has consistently made clear that his predominant aim in taking legal action is to seek an apology for what took place and for the truth to be known.

-The revelations could lead to Mr Straw facing criminal prosecution as the Metropolitan Police widen their criminal inquiry into the allegations of Mr Belhadj and Sami Al Saadi and their families.
+The revelations could lead to Mr Straw facing criminal prosecution as the Metropolitan Police widen their criminal inquiry into the allegations of Mr Belhaj and Sami Al Saadi and their families.

 Both men were opponents to the Gaddafi regime; both men and their families were allegedly illegally rendered back to Libya with the assistance of the UK Government & security services.